camgrafiman/udacity_finalproject/README.md

 ```

+* Uncomment line 23 in app.py 'db_create_all' function to insert some dummy data in the tables

 open the 'testdb.sql' change the admin user for your default one (postgres) for example
 run the following commands (in the exact order):